 To ensure the health and safety of the healthcare providers utilizing the House, RMHC took additional precautions and put protocols in place including professional sanitization and cleaning before and after each room use.

 RMHC Dayton is proud to have served our community in a different way through the critical first few months of the Covid-19 pandemic.
 Now that our community has implemented best practices for health, gathered sufficient resources, and built the infrastructure necessary to respond to the disease, it is time to transition back to providing community, comfort, and hope to families of seriously ill children within our program walls.

-Effective Monday, June 29, RMHC Dayton will reopen to serve families at our House.
-Effective Monday, July 6, RMHC Dayton will reopen to serve families at our Family Rooms.
+Effective Monday, June 29, RMHC Dayton welcomed families back into our House.
+Effective Monday, July 6, RMHC Dayton welcomed families back into our Family Rooms.

-Though our program spaces will look different, and our reopening will consist of multiple phases to ensure a safe transition for all, we are thrilled to once again open our doors to families in need.
+Though our program spaces may look different, and our reopening consists of multiple phases to ensure a safe transition for all, we are thrilled to once again open our doors to families in need.

 While the entire world tries to imagine what a post Covid-19 world looks like, we know that for RMHC, it will always reflect our innovative and resilient spirit and our deep commitment to children, their families, and our incredible medical community.

 Be well, stay safe, and thank you for your support during this unprecedented and challenging time.